kinow/kinoshita.eti.br/_posts/2017-05-15-when-you-dont-realize-you-need-a-comparable.md

 ---
-title: "When you don't realize you need a Comparable"
+date: 2017-05-15 23:07:39 +1300
-author: kinow
+layout: post
 tags:
 - apache software foundation
 - java
 - opensource
 - programming
-time: '23:07:39'
+title: When you don't realize you need a Comparable
 ---

 [In 2012, I wrote]({% post_url 2012-10-20-replacing-a-hashset-with-a-bitset %}) about how you always learn something